Constructing a

 - Enclosed kitchen

-- All natural, nontoxic materials used (mostly recycled)
+- All natural, nontoxic materials used (primarily recycled)

 "Straw Bale Houses-An Evaluation"

-No matter how hard I huffed - and puffed -and huffed.
+No matter how hard I huffed and puffed and huffed".And by Jim and Mindy

 THE BIG PLUSES:

-- STRONG - like a fortress particularly after the bales are plastered, but even before (we would never have known from inside our straw bale that the winds we got this summer sometimes reached 85 mph)
+- STRONG - like a fortress particularly after the bales are plastered, but even before (we would never have known from inside our straw bale that the winds we got one summer when we first started to build reached 85 mph)

--SUPER INSULATED and therefore highly energy efficient - warm in Winter, cool in Summer
+- SUPER INSULATED and therefore highly energy efficient - warm in Winter, cool in Summer -- big savings on the utility bills

 - QUIET - a stillness and peacefulness like no other house